NataliaNadolna/Digits-detection-and-classification/README.md

 This project is a tool for automatic analysis of animation.
 The program:
 * detects a number indicating the distance covered by the dog,
 * classifies this number,
-* and calculates the speed of the dog's run based on it.
+* calculates the speed of the dog's run based on it.

 ## Result
 ![](https://github.com/NataliaNadolna/Digits-detection-and-classification/blob/main/result.gif)